A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Conclusions

 \section{Conclusions}

-We have introduced an electronic structure model parametrized for hydrogen atom scattering on a Ge(111) surface.
-The model considers a single adsorbate state that can switch between a neutral (repulsive) and a charged (attractive) interaction potential upon charge transfer with the surface.
+We have introduced an electronic structure model parametrized for hydrogen atom scattering on a Ge(111)$c(2\times8)$ surface.
+The model considers a single adsorbate state that can switch between a neutral (repulsive) and a negatively charged (attractive) interaction potential upon charge transfer with the surface.
 Combined with a modified discretization scheme that introduces a bandgap into the spectrum of the electronic states, we constructed a one-dimensional Haldane-Anderson Hamiltonian model suitable for MQCD simulations of gas-surface scattering.
-We employed the mean-field Ehrenfest dynamics and independent electron surface hopping simulations to study nonadiabatic energy loss and sticking of hydrogen as a function of incidence kinetic energy.
+We employed mean-field Ehrenfest dynamics, independent electron surface hopping, and hierarchical equation of motion quantum dynamics simulations to study nonadiabatic energy loss as a function of incidence kinetic energy.

-The IESH simulations were able to capture a key feature observed in hydrogen atom scattering experiments from Ge(111): For kinetic energies below the bandgap, the scattered hydrogen atoms do not show any energy loss due to electronic excitations into the Ge conduction band.
+The IESH simulations were able to capture a key feature observed in hydrogen atom scattering experiments from Ge(111)$c(2\times8)$: For kinetic energies below the bandgap, the scattered hydrogen atoms do not show any energy loss due to electronic excitations into the Ge conduction band.
 Above the bandgap, the scattered hydrogen atoms lose energy due to electronic transitions.
-On the other hand, mean field Ehrenfest dynamics of hydrogen atom scattering exhibit nonadiabatic energy loss under all conditions --- an unphysical artefact caused by the mean-field nature of the method.
+On the other hand, mean field Ehrenfest dynamics of hydrogen atom scattering exhibit nonadiabatic energy loss under all conditions---an unphysical artefact caused by the mean-field nature of the method.
 This behavior is in contradiction to experimental observations.
 We, therefore, conclude that mean-field dynamics are not suitable to describe nonadiabatic effects during reactive scattering at semiconductor surfaces.
 We further derived kinetic energy loss distributions from IESH simulations for three experimentally accessible incidence energies and, given the simplicity of our model, achieved good agreement with the experiment{---}in particular for low initial kinetic energies.
-Sticking probability simulations at a range of initial kinetic energies revealed that the bandgap acts similarly to a barrier for sticking, i.e., sticking increases with increasing initial kinetic energy for energies below the bandgap but monotonically decreases once the initial kinetic energies are increased above the bandgap.
-Future experiments on sticking probabilities of hydrogen atoms on semiconductor surfaces may shed further light on this behavior.
+Our IESH simulations are also in good agreement with numerically exact HEOM simulations on the same model.